 Proper soil should be loose, rich, and not have had tomatoes in it for at least three years.

-Proper Care of Beefsteak Tomatoes
+How to Care for Beefsteak Tomatoes

 As with most tomatoes, pinching early shoots will encourage upward growth and production.
-They should be tied to a trellis, staked or caged.
+They should be tied to a trellis, staked, or caged.
 Beefsteaks often get end-rot and other problems when not held upright.

 Watering correctly is vitally important to Beefsteak varieties.
 Watering on the ground and increasing frequency when tomatoes begin forming will discourage blossom end rot and larger fruits.